Got a resume? Great.

 Hard copy resumes are nearing extinction and this superb online presentation just proves how generous the online space is compared to a piece of paper.

 Gary Sheng's one-pager is perfectly fluid — presenting the software engineer's work, thoughts, passion and his unique personality.
 Descriptions on the website are casual, fresh and friendly, drawing a reader in with a few personal anecdotes.

 The website is highly interactive, too.
 Whether you're looking for a piece of advice on Gary's blog, want to see the products of his work, check out his amateur photography skills or learn more about his life principles, it's all just a click away.

 Once you've got some work history behind you, you can't really do better than include references on your website that will point at your professional competencies and highlight your skills.

 Think of people whom you trust.
 Your clients, employers, coworkers or other industry professionals.
 Their testimony will add greater credibility to your own words.

 Without further specifying the details, Ana also lists specific clients she worked for, conferences she spoke at and articles she was featured in.

-Designed as a simple slideshow of past part-time work experience, internships and education achievements serves like a very good overview for recruiters.
+This content editor's personal website designed as a simple slideshow of past work experiences, education and achievements serves like a great overview for recruiters.

-On the very first slide, she highlights her focus fields with keywords “Communication, Journalism, Copywriting, Customer Support”.
-This makes it clear to visitors who she is, what she’s good at, and what she wants to do.
+On the very first slide, you can find a short intro with key contact information, followed by a bio that tells visitors who she is, what she's good at, and what she wants to do.

 Also, notice the links to her sample articles.
-Since she’s a junior writer, it helps her score extra points with hiring managers.
-Not only does it show that she already has at least some experience, but it gives the visitor the opportunity to learn more about her writing and her work.
+Since she's a writer and they're usually required to provide samples of their work, it gives the visitor the opportunity to learn more about her writing.